Applaudo-Studios-Cloud-Engineering/AWS_MLOps_Kedro_Kubeflow_Template/readme.md

 If you check the contents of the credentials file, you should see the values of the access key ID and secret access key you had created.

+1.4 eksctl installation

+eksctl is a simple CLI tool that enables creation of clusters on Amazon Elastic Kubernetes Service (EKS), amazon’s new managed Kubernetes services for EC2.
+In order to install eksctl we run the commands below.

+    brew tap weaveworks/tap
+    brew install weaveworks/tap/eksctl

+The brew tap command allows brew to get access to another repository of formulae (online package browser).
+To confirm the installation, we run the command below

+    eksctl version
+    0.83.0

+For Linux and Windows users you can find the eksctl installation guide [here](https://github.com/weaveworks/eksctl).

+1.5 aws-iam-authenticator installation

+Aws-iam-authenticator is a tool that uses AWS IAM credentials to authenticate your Kubernetes cluster.
+This allows us to use one set of credentials (The ones create in the previous section) for provisioning and updating a created Kubernetes cluster.
+To install the aws-iam-authenticator, we run:

+    brew install aws-iam-authenticator

+To test if aws-iam-authenticator works we run and should get:

+    aws-iam-authenticator version
+    {"Version":"0.5.3","Commit":"a0516fb9ace571024263424f1770e6d861e65d09"}

+For Linux and Windows users you can find the aws-iam-authenticator installation guide [here](https://docs.aws.amazon.com/eks/latest/userguide/install-aws-iam-authenticator.html).

+### Creating an EKS Cluster using eksctl.

+In order to have Kubeflow up and working, we need to have a kubernetes cluster running in Amazon EKS.
+We use eksctl to create our clusters, We can create a cluster using other tools EKS Console, or via AWS CloudFormation, Terraform, or the AWS Cloud Development Kit (CDK).
+Using eksctl is quick and simple and saves us the hustle of changing the context of our local kubectl.

 ## Documentation